pablobgldo/urban-tide-technical-task/README.md

 A series of tests have been provided to ensure the application works well.
 Follow these steps to run the tests locally:

 1. Create and activate virtual environment: Run ```python -m venv venv``` and ```source venv/bin/activate```.
 You can ensure that all dependencies are installed correctly by running ```pip install -r src/requirements.txt```.
-2. Set the Python Path: Before running the tests, set PYTHONPATH environment variable to include the 'src' directory.
-This way, Python can locate all necessary modules.
+2. Set the Python Path: Set PYTHONPATH environment variable to include 'src' so that Python can locate all necessary modules.
 In the root directory of the project, run ```export PYTHONPATH=./src```.
 3. Run the tests: Use ```python -m pytest```.
 This will execute all test files located in the project's tests folder.

 ## Contact